Case Study 2

 Overstaffed Hybrid RIA with Compliance Concerns, Seeking to Streamline Processes and Increase Profitability

 Advisory firm with an independent B/D affiliation was managing approximately $280 million across 6 advisors.
 The firm found FocusPoint as they were seeking ways to significantly streamline and transition their business.
 Approximately 50% of the firm’s business was in commission accounts.
 Advisors had client assets in several different places—TAMPs, A, B, and C shares, annuities, and REITs.
-Staff consisted of 11 employees, which the firm felt was too many given their size.
+Staff consisted of 11 employees, which the firm felt was too many because of their size.
 Their B/D had compliance concerns as they had given all advisors instruction to eliminate or transition all B and C share positions, yet had given no strategic guidance or assistance in this area.
 Additionally, each of the six advisors had a different investment process, style, and philosophy, and even though all were part of the same firm, there was no common message or vision to clients.

 The firm’s main issues and goals for the business were as follows: